Gastric Ulcers in Horses

 If you are looking for a nutritional supplement that can help prevent gastric ulcers and aid in recovery, Ulzeraide Plus is a winning formula.
 This can be used with veterinary treatment, (omeprazole) or after a course.

-Acupuncture points for Horses with Ulcers and Gut Pain (pictured below)
+Acupuncture points for Horses with Ulcers and Gut Pain

 From an equine therapist’s point of view, often after treatment, these points are still sore or the pain comes back.
 This can be due to gastric ulcers.
-Often the horse is sore on the right hind, may step short, or have an odd gait.
+Usually, the horse is sore on the right hind, may step short, or have an odd gait.
 Curves to the left and pushes out through the right rib cage.

 The Hindgut is on the right-hand side